 In April 2016 the Nursing and Midwifery Council (NMC) in the UK brought in new requirements for nurses and midwives maintaining their professional registration.
 Revalidation has major implications for all nurses and midwives, and especially for those working in Christian organisations in the UK or in any setting overseas.
 However, completing the revalidation process is possible in the overseas context provided all the relevant criteria are met.
 It also makes it much easier for nurses and midwives returning to the UK to take up employment quickly.

 Since December 2012, doctors working in the UK have to maintain a licence to practise through the process of revalidation.
 The licence to practise only applies to the UK and it should be possible to work overseas without maintaining a licence, as long as the registration requirements of the host country are met.
 The General Medical Council (GMC) advises doctors working wholly overseas to relinquish their licence to practise and restore it again upon return to work in UK.
 This is a good option for many doctors but it may cause problems for some.
 It will mean that they cannot work as a locum in UK during time home on leave.

 The Christian Medical Fellowship (CMF) and Parish Nursing Ministries UK (PNMUK) have been working hard on this issue for many months.
 Global Connections has joined forces with them to continue to monitor the situation.
 Together, we want to help ensure that our members are aware of what is going on and find strategies to minimize the possibility of anyone losing their registration.

 Please also see the NMC guidance on working outside the UK.

 Details about the requirements for revalidation are available here.

-If you would like to take part in the conversation, please contact Steve Fouch at CMF.
+If you would like any further information, please contact Steve Fouch at CMF.